Ognian/react-intl-webpack-plugin/README.md

 `npm install react-intl-webpack-plugin --save-dev`

-- this works only with babel-loader >= x.y.z (PR submitted, until it is approved you can use `"babel-loader": "git://github.com/Ognian/babel-loader.git#passthru_metadata"` )
+- this works only with babel-loader >= 6.4.0
 - you will need also the babel plugin `babel-plugin-react-intl`

 webpack.config.js: